governing-virtual-worlds/governing-virtual-worlds.github.io/README.md

 1. *Architect*.
 Work on a project.
 Architects can choose to work on a team.
 2. *Analyst*.
 Work on a paper.
 Analysts work alone.

 Over the course of 5 weeks, Architects will develop governance proposals for a virtual world of their choice, while facing criticism from Analysts (and other Architects).
+Look out for announcements and assignments on Canvas.

-## Prize
+## Prizes

 One outstanding project and one outstanding analysis will be recognized at the end of the course.
 Prizes TBA.